-Have you given any thought yet to your brand’s Christmas DOOH campaign or creative?
-Sage+Archer is getting into the festive spirit by taking a look at some creative best practices to perfect your DOOH creative.
+Have you started planning your brand’s seasonal DOOH campaign or creative?
+Sage+Archer is getting into the festive spirit by taking a look at some creative best practices for your DOOH creative.

-#1 Colours are most powerful in gaining consumer’s attention outdoors
+#1 Colours are powerful in gaining consumer’s attention

 Effective advertising needs to capture the consumer’s attention.
-Colour is a signal our brain can quickly read and automatically process, therefore is a simple but powerful way to grab attention.
+Colour is a signal our brain can quickly read and automatically process making colours a simple but powerful way to grab attention.

-The effect of a specific colour does depend on the contrast it is surrounded with.
-Neuroscientific experiments show us that visuals with a contrasting colour pattern will capture more attention, ie, the difference between yellow and orange is less impactful than the difference between yellow and black.
+Neuroscientific experiments show us that visuals with a contrasting colour pattern will capture more attention, and in contrasting with their background and environment too.
+For example, the difference between yellow and orange is less impactful than the difference between yellow and black.

-Using an unusual colour as a main or background colour in your creative can help it pop out in its surroundings, such as a bright pink or stark red, or contrast colours sharply together.
+Using an unusual colour as the dominant colour in your creative can help it stand out in its surroundings.
+Think of colours such as a bright pink or stark red, or contrast colours sharply together.

 #2 Our brain prioritises personalised information